LeadWYRE — Precision-Engineered Revenue Systems

 The modern consumer has zero patience for delays.
 When a pipe bursts or an AC unit fails in July, people don't want to leave a message.
 They want a solution, right now.

 This urgency is why 50% of all sales go to the vendor who responds first.
-If you're not picking up the phone on the first few rings, you're actively handing market share to your competitors.
+If you don't pick up the phone on the first few rings, you actively hand market share to your competitors.
 It's a zero-sum game where the fastest company wins.

 It's not just about being better at what you do; it's about being available when the customer needs you.
 Understanding how response times dictate your revenue is critical for any business looking to scale.